EdamH/MERN-SLACK-CLONE-CICD-DOCKER-SWARM/README.md

 #### Brief Description

 Our solution combines different features from known collaboration platforms, notably **Microsoft Teams**, **Slack** & **Discord** in a web-based platform that is tailored to the specific need of our community at SUP'COM.
-There are a more in-depth description of the application and the way its features work in the [supspace-client-ReadmeFile](https://github.com/EdamH/MERN-SLACK-CLONE-CICD-DOCKER-SWARM/tree/main/supspace-client#readme)
+There is a more in-depth description of the application and the way its features work in the [supspace-client-ReadmeFile](https://github.com/EdamH/MERN-SLACK-CLONE-CICD-DOCKER-SWARM/tree/main/supspace-client#readme)

 ![Brief look at the application](./img/workspace-if.png)